International Vulture Awareness Day and the CMS Vulture Multi-species Action Plan

 - To provide conservation management guidelines applicable to all Range States covered by the Vulture MsAP.

-Following approval by the CMS Scientific Council in July 2017, the Vulture MsAP was unanimously adopted by 128 range states at the 12th Conference of Parties (COP12) of the Convention which was held in Manila in the Philippines in October 2017.
-The complete draft document of the MsAP with annexes can be accessed from the CMS website.
-There is also a 10-page summary of the MsAP in English, French and Spanish available for download.
+Following approval by the CMS Scientific Council in July 2017, the Vulture MsAP was adopted at the 12th Conference of Parties (COP12) of the Convention which was held in Manila in the Philippines in October 2017.
+The complete MsAP with annexes can be accessed from the CMS website.
+There is also a summary of the MsAP in English, French and Spanish available for download.

 Some outstanding work has been and continues to be done to conserve vultures.
 However, the threats are both severe and challenging to address, and a change in conservation action is required, led by Governments and supported by all stakeholders, including many who have so far not recognised the importance of vultures.
 Lessons learned and good practice can be applied more widely but new and creative solutions need to be found to address the clear and present danger that threatens to drive this spectacular group of birds to extinction.
 The many stakeholders concerned with vulture conservation must work together, and not rest until all vulture species are safe from this threat, ensuring that the millions of people who also benefit from them in many ways can continue to do so.
 Participants and supporters of International Vulture Awareness Day are a key stakeholder group in achieving this goal.
 Participants can also garner support for the drafting and implementation of national action plans for the conservation of vultures within the guidelines provided by the MsAP.